Omer-l/Travelling-Salesman-Problem/README.md

 - Implemented a multi-threaded genetic algorithm that can find the shortest path between 20 cities in less than a second.
 - Built algorithms that look for the optimal result by searching exhaustively (i.e. Dijkstra's, breadth-first search).
-- Optimized nearest neighbors algorithm by 8%, which resulted in just an 8% deviation from the optimal path when applying the algorithm across all cities.
+- Optimised nearest neighbors algorithm by 8%, which resulted in just an 8% deviation from the optimal path when applying the algorithm across all cities.

 <u><b>Utilised:</b></u> Java, JUnit, Algorithms and Data Structures, OOP, Artificial Intelligence